nyan222/roman_empire_zoomcamp/README.md

 vim .bashrc
 ```

-Then we should add this in .bashrc file (I for Insert, Escape to return, :wq - save and exit)
+Then we should add this in .bashrc file (I for Insert, Escape to return, :wq - save and exit):
 ```bash
 export PATH="${HOME}/bin:${PATH}"
 ```

 And then we return to cli:
 ```bash
 source .bashrc
 which docker-compose